Public Bathing Places

 The OKC-County Health Department offers Public Bathing Place Operator training and certification courses (aka Pool School).

-In this course, a Certified Pool/Spa Operator (CPO) will learn the following:
+In this course, a Public Bathing Place Operator will learn the following:

 Each public bathing place facility must be maintained under the supervision and direction of a properly trained operator.
-The CPO must be a full-time supervisory employee at each facility.
-Many times, a facility needs more than one operator to cover the facility for weekends, vacation, illness, etc. For safety reasons, operators must be able to read and understand English.
+The Public Bathing Operator CPO, must be a full-time supervisory employee at each facility.
+Many times, a facility needs more than one operator to cover the facility for weekends, vacation, illness, etc. For safety reasons, operators should be able to read and understand English.

-Certifications issued by the Oklahoma City-County Health Department are good for 3 years and expire 6/30.
-Certificates issued in 2011 expire in 2014.
+Certifications issued by the Oklahoma City-County Health Department are good for 3 years from the date of issue.

 A certificate issued by the OKC-County Health Department is required in Oklahoma City and Edmond.
-If you work in one of these municipalities and have received your training elsewhere, you bring your certificate to the health department to obtain a CPO certificate from our office.
+If you work in one of these municipalities and have received your training elsewhere, you must bring your certificate to the health department to obtain a CPO certificate from our office.
 The cost is $6 and you must show a photo ID.
-In addition, your .
+It is recommended that you call ahead if you have taken a course from a provider not listed below.
+In addition, your course curriculum must first be submitted by the course instructor to our Public Bathing Place coordinator for approval.

-Operators in Oklahoma County, but not in Oklahoma City or Edmond, will still need current certifications from courses approved by the Public Bathing Place Coordinator.
-The Curriculum must be submitted by the instructor.
+Operators in Oklahoma County, but not in Oklahoma City or Edmond, will still need current certifications from courses approved by the Department.
+The Curriculum must be submitted by the course instructor.

 Third party course curricula (courses not held by the department) must be submitted annually, by January 1st for the following year, and when any changes are made.
 Approved providers for the current year are listed here.

-For the National Swimming Pool Foundation Operator Certification Course, contact Don Paddock at 405-789-4210.
-Those who obtain the national Certification will need to prove knowledge of state requirements before they can be approved as Oklahoma City/County pool operators (and will still need our certificate if in OKC/Edmond).
+Those who obtain the national Certification will need to prove knowledge of state requirements before they can be approved as Oklahoma City/County pool operators (and will still need to obtain our certificate if in OKC/Edmond).

-Please fill out the registration form along with payment of $25.00 per person.
+Please fill out and submit the registration form, along with payment of $25.00 per person.
 We accept cash, checks or money orders.

 Operators may challenge the test.
-Call (405) 425-4347 to reserve your appointment.
+Call (405) 425-4347, or email email@example.com, to reserve your appointment.
 The $25.00 fee includes the manual and is payable at the time of testing.
 We do not recommend that new operators challenge the test.
 Challenge testing is conducted the first Wednesday of each month, except for Holidays.
 You must call and reserve your spot at least 48 hours in advance, or you will not be accepted.